bcmcq/demo/README.md

 # Social Media Manager

-Below are the tasks completed as outlined in [_INSTRUCTIONS.md](./_INSTRUCTIONS.md).
+Below are the setup instructions & tasks completed as outlined in [_INSTRUCTIONS.md](./_INSTRUCTIONS.md).

 ## Setup & Requirements

-Including the dependencies of the original project that are [detailed here](#instructions).
-The following command should get you up and running with everything needed to test.
+Including the dependencies of the original project that are [detailed here](#instructions), the following command should get you up and running with everything needed to test.
 I will need to provide you with a key.

 ```shell
 ./setup.sh --key={provided-key}